Races/Species

 Summary

-The Demiurges were an enigmatic species that left behind a vast legacy of mysterious ruins and artifacts imbued with magical power.
-Nobody has ever seen a Demiurge in person, but their ruins are adorned with murals that depict every known species in the galaxy, including humans.
-Some archaeologists speculate that the Demiurges created the galaxy, hence the name “Demiurges”.
-Despite leaving so many ruins and artifacts, the archeologists haven’t been able to find any Demiurges remains yet.
-Historians believe that they may have been wiped out during a galaxy-wide conflict, judging by the state of their ruins.
+The Demiurge is a name given by historians to an enigmatic species that mysteriously vanished and left behind a vast legacy of ruins and artifacts imbued with magical power.
+Their ruins are adorned with murals that depict every known species in the galaxy, including humans.
+Despite finding so many ruins and artifacts, archeologists haven’t found any clue to their appearance.
+Judging by the state of their ruins, historians believe that they may have been wiped out during a galaxy-wide conflict.

 History

 According to the Demiurge murals, it is very likely that they encountered humans.
-Some murals depict humans as invaders, while others show them as subjects and slaves to the Demiurge.
-There are murals that depict the Demiurge nurturing humans, and murals that depict humans mastering some godlike powers.
-While historians do not approve or dismiss any of the theories, it is unclear how the Demiurge disappeared.
+The murals depict humans in a different light.
+Some show the as invaders, some show them as subjects and slaves, some depict Demiurge nurturing humans, and some show humans mastering some godlike powers.
+While historians do not approve or dismiss any of the theories, neither of them provides any explanation for what happened to the Demiurge.

 Legacy